louie5277/spreadsheet-formula-generator/README.md

 3. An output will be generated

-4. Copy formula into Excel
+4. Copy formula into Excel (WIP)

-5. View chat history
+5. View chat history (WIP)

-6. Export history into text document for tracking, documentation & sharing
+6. Export history into text document for tracking, documentation & sharing (WIP)